aquarial/urbit-lfs-filehosting/data/provider.md

 ### How to install

-Similar to the client instructions, but run `|start %lfs-provider` at the end.
+Similar to [the client instructions](./client.md), but run `|start %lfs-provider` at the end.

 ### How to setup fileserver

 First need to setup the rust HTTP fileserver.
 You will need to install [rustup](https://rustup.rs/) rust manager.
-A dockerfile is in the works.
+There is no dockerfile yet.

 The steps to run it look like